junxit/us-congress-bills-113/metadata.md

 - 2014-05-20 — Placed on the Union Calendar, Calendar No. 338.
 - 2014-05-20 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-457, Part I.
 - 2014-05-20 — Reported (Amended) by the Committee on Energy and Commerce.
 H. Rept.
 113-457, Part I.
+- 2014-07-08 — Considered under suspension of the rules. (consideration: CR H5834-5836)
+- 2014-07-08 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1528.
+- 2014-07-08 — Mr. Pitts moved to suspend the rules and pass the bill, as amended.
+- 2014-07-08 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5834)
+- 2014-07-08 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H5834)